jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 Based on these lessons, we can design a set of rules which small to medium enterprises should follow to keep themselves and their customers secure.
 Firstly, SMEs should identify and understand their risks.
 For example: Theft of company information, website defacement, phishing attacks, ransomware, and data loss due to natural events and accidents as well as others.

-There are six main rules which I have decided on
+There are six main rules which I have decided on.
+These are based on the CIS 18 controls list [^5], the CIS SME controls list [^1], Google's security control list for small [^3] and medium to large [^2] companies, and Canada's list of security controls for small and medium organisations [^6].

 **Incident Response Plan:** SMEs should assume that they will inevitably be compromised, and they should be ready to respond.
 They should have systems in place to detect attacks when they happen, and have a plan for how to respond, and prevent it from occurring again in the future.